ethpwn/ethpwn/docs/docs/ethpwn/getting_started.md

 >>> contract_a_instance = contract_a.get_contract_at(0x1234)
 ```

-In both cases, `ethpwn` associates the address of the contract with the contract metadata, and provides a `Contract` instance which can be used to interact with the contract using the [Web3](https://web3py.readthedocs.io/en/stable/) API.
+In both cases, `ethpwn` associates the address of the contract with the contract metadata, and provides a `Contract` instance which can be used to interact with the contract using the [Web3py](https://web3py.readthedocs.io/en/stable/) API.

 #### Interacting with smart contracts

 `ethpwn`'s `transact()` is your one-stop shop for creating new transactions.
 It estimates the gas costs of a transaction, checks that the funds necessary are available before launching it,
 handles transactions reverting by simulating them first, etc.
-In the future, it will be able to automatically launch `ethdbg` on the transaction to debug it in case of a revert.
+Lastly, (and, maybe, most importantly) it automatically launches `ethdbg` to debug the transaction in case it fails or reverts.
+This feature can be enabled either A) by passing `debug_transaction_errors=True` to `transact()`, or B) by setting the `debug_transaction_errors` flag in your `ethpwn` configuration (`ethpwn config debug_transaction_errors --set-to True`)

 ```python
 # simulate the result of calling the `foo` function on the contract with arguments 0, 1, and 2